 Analysis and production of public relations tools; techniques to gain reaction and support from specialized groups.
 Planning and preparation of public relations communications materials and use of controlled (public) media to reach target audiences.
 Prerequisite(s): COMM PR 1811; junior standing.

-LYHS 6285 Readings in Philanthropy and Nonprofit Development
+LYHS 6285 Readings in Leisure, Youth and Human Services

 -- 2 unit(s)